 The rituals are done by trained Sanskrit priests.
 So far, so good.

 The cost?
-The current rate is around Rs.1.75 ;lakh rupees, and this does not necessarily include the cost of food that needs to be served to a huge number of guests, that is, relatives, who would take part in the rituals, more so, on days ten to thirteen.
+The current rate is around Rs.1.75 lakh, and this does not necessarily include the cost of food that needs to be served to a huge number of guests, that is, relatives, who would take part in the rituals, more so, on days ten to thirteen.
 The thirteenth day after death of the person is the final day.

 For those who can do all the rituals, and afford the cost, there is no problem.
 But what about those who cannot afford the huge cost involved?
 There are very poor people, and we need to find out ways in which we can do the rituals free of cost, or funded by the rich.
 There are gated communities in huge cities in Chennai, where all the rituals are done, in a very systematic manner.
 This is a big industry by itself.